Kuadrant/limitador/limitador-server/README.md

 Or using the command line arguments:

 ```
-Limitador Server
-The Kuadrant team - github.com/Kuadrant
 Rate Limiting Server

-USAGE:
-    limitador-server [OPTIONS] <LIMITS_FILE> [STORAGE]
+Usage: limitador-server [OPTIONS] <LIMITS_FILE> [STORAGE]

-ARGS:
+STORAGES:
+  memory        Counters are held in Limitador (ephemeral)
+  disk          Counters are held on disk (persistent)
+  redis         Uses Redis to store counters
+  redis_cached  Uses Redis to store counters, with an in-memory cache

+Arguments:
   <LIMITS_FILE>  The limit file to use

-OPTIONS:
+Options:
   -b, --rls-ip <ip>
           The IP to listen on for RLS [default: 0.0.0.0]
   -p, --rls-port <port>
           The port to listen on for RLS [default: 8081]
   -B, --http-ip <http_ip>
           The IP to listen on for HTTP [default: 0.0.0.0]
   -P, --http-port <http_port>
           The port to listen on for HTTP [default: 8080]
   -l, --limit-name-in-labels
           Include the Limit Name in prometheus label

-    -v
+  -v...
           Sets the level of verbosity
       --validate
           Validates the LIMITS_FILE and exits
   -H, --rate-limit-headers <rate_limit_headers>
-            Enables rate limit response headers [default: NONE] [possible values: NONE,
+          Enables rate limit response headers [default: NONE] [possible values: NONE, DRAFT_VERSION_03]
-            DRAFT_VERSION_03]

   -h, --help
-            Print help information
+          Print help
   -V, --version
-            Print version information
+          Print version

-STORAGES:
-    memory          Counters are held in Limitador (ephemeral)
-    redis           Uses Redis to store counters
-    redis_cached    Uses Redis to store counters, with an in-memory cache
 ```

 When using environment variables, these will override the defaults.
 While environment variable are themselves